 Alternatives to Insurance in Florida

-Florida residents have a few alternatives to buying insurance, but they are more difficult and require additional resources upfront.
+Florida residents have a few alternatives to buying insurance, but they are more difficult and require additional upfront resources.
 You can fulfill your financial responsibility obligation by:

-- Providing DHSMV with evidence that you have sufficient capital and self-insuring your vehicle.
+- Providing the DHSMV with evidence that you have sufficient capital and are self-insuring your vehicle

-Car Insurance Requirements in Florida: How Much Coverage Do You Need?
+How Much Coverage Do You Need in Florida?

-Although you are only required to purchase $10,000 in PIP, $10,000 in property damage liability and — in reality — $10K/20K liability insurance per injury and crash, experts at the Insurance Information Institute warn that such low levels of coverage are risky because you may wind up having to pay a lot of money out of pocket if you are sued.
-Experts recommend getting liability insurance of $100,000 per injury and $300,000 per accident or more.
+Although you are only required to purchase $10,000 in personal injury protection and $10,000 in property damage liability, experts at the Insurance Information Institute warn that such low levels of coverage are risky because you may wind up having to pay a lot of money out of pocket if you are sued.
+Experts recommend getting liability insurance of at least $100,000 per injury and $300,000 per accident.

-If you own a nicer car, you may want to look into collision and comprehensive insurance.
-Collision covers car accidents and collisions with objects like trees or telephone poles; comprehensive insurance pays for non-traffic damage caused by fire, theft and natural disasters like floods and hurricanes.
+If you own a valuable car, you may want to look into collision and comprehensive insurance.
+Collision covers car accidents and collisions with objects like trees or telephone poles, while comprehensive insurance pays for non-traffic damages caused by fire, theft and natural disasters, like floods and hurricanes.